queelius/AlgoTree/dev/flat_forest.rst

 or representation of the underlying data.
 For example, a view can present a flat dictionary as a hierarchical tree structure.

-`FlatTreeNode` Proxies
+`FlatForestNode` Proxies
-""""""""""""""""""""""
+""""""""""""""""""""""""

-The `FlatTreeNode` is a proxy class for providing a node-centric view of `FlatTree` objects.
+The `FlatForestNode` is a proxy class for providing a node-centric view of `FlatForest` objects.
 It allows you to treat nodes as first-class objects while maintaining the underlying flat dictionary structure.
-You do not even need to be aware of `FlatTree` objects, since you can create and manipulate nodes directly, but these operations are reflected in the underlying `FlatTree`, which may be accessed if needed using the `tree` attribute.
+You do not even need to be aware of `FlatForest` objects, since you can create and manipulate nodes directly, but these operations are reflected in the underlying `FlatForest`, which may be accessed if needed using the `forest` attribute.

 Key Features: